cern-it-efp/EOSC-Testsuite/README.rst

 ---------------------------------------------
 (Note the versions are numbered with the date of the release: YEAR.MONTH)

-``21.9 - latest``
+``21.10 - latest``

-- Included deployment support for Ionos, CloudSigma, OVH, IBM, CityNetwork, X-ion
+- Included deployment support for Ionos, CloudSigma, OVH, IBM, CityNetwork, X-Ion, Layershift

 - Updated CPU Benchmark: using new Hepscore based implementation.